ITfoxtec/FoxIDs/docs/samples.md

 ![Foxids Control Client - sample_seed client](images/sample_seed-client.png)

-Create a new Foxids track for the sample applications or select an existing track.
+Create a new Foxids environment for the sample applications or select an existing environment.

-Change the tenant, the track and the sample seed tool client secret in the sample seed tool configured.
+Change the tenant, the environment and the sample seed tool client secret in the sample seed tool configured.

 ```json
 "SeedSettings": {